LAION-AI/audio-dataset/README.md

 # What is Audio Dataset Project?

 This repository is created for Audio Dataset Project, an audio dataset collection initiative announced by [LAION](https://laion.ai/).
-These datasets, each containing enormous amout of audio-text pairs, will be eventually processed and used for training CLAP (Contrastive language-Audio Pretraining) model and other models.
+These datasets, each containing enormous amount of audio-text pairs, will be eventually processed and used for training CLAP (Contrastive language-Audio Pretraining) model and other models.

 Here is an [explicative video](https://youtu.be/U16VyK2eIYU) introducing you to the project.